ko-nlp/Open-korean-corpora/README.md

 ### PACLIC 2023

-We will participate in [PACLIC 37](https://paclic2023.github.io/) and will present our paper ``Revisiting Korean Corpus Studies through  Technological Advances".
-If you visit PolyU@HK 3 Dec., please drop by!
+We will participate in [PACLIC 37](https://paclic2023.github.io/) and will present our paper "**Revisiting Korean Corpus Studies through  Technological Advances**".
+If you visit PolyU@HK 3 December, please drop by!

 ### NLP-OSS @ EMNLP 2020